Sebastian-Ene/Nya-api/README.md

 # Nya-api

 Nya is a fitness app designed to help people stay healthy at home, with little to no equipment.
-I am designing the back-end part of NYA, creating a REST API in NodeJS with Express and using MongoDB as a data base.
+I am designing the back-end part of NYA, creating a REST API in NodeJS with Express and using MongoDB as a data base.<br>
-LE: Now using Amazon Web Services, S3 to be more precise.
+LE: Now using Amazon Web Services, S3 to be more precise.<br>

 Documentation on how it works will come out as soon as it is hosted.